rytilahti/python-eq3bt/README.md

 # python-eq3bt

-Python library and a command line tool for EQ3 Bluetooth smart thermostats, uses bluepy for BTLE communication.
+Python library and a command line tool for EQ3 Bluetooth smart thermostats, uses bluepy or gattlib for BTLE communication.

 This library is a simplified version of bluepy_devices from Markus Peter (https://github.com/bimbar/bluepy_devices.git) with support for more features and better device handling.